This article is part of our “Starting Business” series, an in-depth look at how to start a company in a particular niche or industry.

 Given the some 2.5bn estimated gamers around the world, so too are the studios that create and publish the games themselves.
 These profits are not necessarily restricted to large-scale industry behemoths such as Electronic Arts or Ubisoft, either; smaller, independent studios have also seen success, with many of the world's most critically acclaimed titles produced by smaller organisations.

-With that in mind, we have compiled a breakdown of how to start a video game company, so that you can combine your creative nous and technical know-how with the right business acumen to succeed.
+To help you get started, we have compiled a breakdown of how to start a video game company from scratch, so that you can combine your creative nous and technical know-how with the right business acumen to succeed.

 Before you go any further on your startup journey, you need to assess the market and determine if there is enough room to grow your business.
 You may have a great concept and design team, but if there is a paucity of demand, then it can be hard to break through the glass ceiling.